Spacemen 3: Rereleases since the band disbanded

-Two live albums were released in 1995: Live in Europe 1989 (also released in 1995 as Spacemen Are Go! on the Bomp! label, but without 'Take Me to the Other Side' and an alternate take of 'Suicide') which represented the first release of the band's live work from their lengthy 1989 contintental tour; and Revolution or Heroin, a bootleg of performances from the band's 1988 gig at the University of London Students Union.
+Two live albums were released in 1995: Live in Europe 1989 (also released in 1995 as Spacemen Are Go! on the Bomp! label, but without 'Take Me to the Other Side' and an alternate take of 'Suicide') which represented the first release of the band's live work from their lengthy 1989 continental tour; and Revolution or Heroin, a bootleg of performances from the band's 1988 gig at the University of London Students Union.
 The former has been described as "far better than the more ragged earlier Spacemen 3 live album, 1988's Performance".

 In 1999, Spacemen 3's third studio album, Playing with Fire, was given a special, 10th-anniversary re-release.
 This official double disc release comprised all the original recordings together with previously unreleased alternate versions, demos and covers (e.g. The Perfect Disaster's "Girl on Fire" and The Troggs' "Anyway That You Want Me") from the same studio sessions.
 This re-release has been described as the "definitive" version of the Playing with Fire album.

 In 2004, Spacemen 3's second studio album, The Perfect Prescription, was also given the special re-release treatment.
 The double disc official release, entitled Forged Prescriptions, comprised alternate mixes of the original album tracks together with previously unreleased alternate versions, demos and covers (e.g. The Spades' "We Sell Soul" and The Troggs' "I Want You") from the same studio sessions.
 Kember's liner notes explain that the alternative mixes represent the more multi-layered versions which he and Pierce agreed not to use because they would be unable to satisfactorily reproduce their sound live.

 A bootleg called the Out of It Sessions comprises demo recordings of early iterations of songs from The Perfect Prescription album.